appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 * Set target for: Users can filter the failed sync based on Error, Info and Status.
 * Severity Level: Users can filter the error logs based on the severity level of the errors generated.
   The severity level is categorized into `Medium, High & Critical`.

+**Process Flow Tab**

+You can view all the Process Flow those are deployed on that environment.
+The following are the details that will displayed for deployed Process Flows.
+a.
+Name of the Process Flow
+b.
+Description of the Process Flow
+c.
+Version of the Process Flow
+d.
+The time of Deployment

 ### Deleting Environment